 Tha Pae Sunday Walking Street

-The Ta Phae Sunday Walking Street Market is similar to the Sunday walking street market in Phuket, only a lot bigger: about 1 kilometre long and spreading to adjacents streets.
-On each side, you will find a vast array of clothing, accessories, home decoration, toys, handicrafts off all kinds.
-Just as you can expect in Thailand, food is available everywhere, local snacks to take away or dishes to eat at one of the tables.
-Street performances are usually an opportunity for poor people to make a bit of money.
+The Ta Phae Sunday Walking Street Market is similar to the Sunday walking street market in Phuket, only a lot bigger: about 1 kilometre long and spreading to adjacent streets.
+You will find various clothing, accessories, home decoration, toys, and handicrafts on each side.
+Just as you can expect in Thailand, food is available everywhere, with local snacks to take away or dishes to eat at one of the tables.
+Street performances usually allow poor people to make a bit of money.

 Street foot massage is available everywhere for a small price (150 baht).
-If you are not familiar with it, it looks a bit strange at first, but it is a great way to relax after walking up and down the street after shopping.
+It looks a bit strange initially if you are unfamiliar with it, but it is a great way to relax after walking up and down the street after shopping.
 The most surprising moment during the walking street market happens at 6 pm sharp.
 After a short announcement in Thai, the national anthem is played through the loudspeakers, and absolutely everyone freezes.
-If you haven’t witnessed this before, it’s quite a surprise, and of course, you too should stop and wait.
+If you haven’t witnessed this before, it’s quite a surprise, and of course, you should stop and wait too.
 It only lasts for one minute.